mindspore-lab/mindone/examples/opensora_pku/README.md

 Please edit the `master_port` to a different port number in the range 1024 to 65535, and run the script again.

+See more examples of multi-device inference scripts under `scripts/text_condifion/multi-devices`.

 ## Training